centralnicgroup-public/rtldev-middleware-documentation/docs/hexonet/whmcs/whmcs-ispapi-registrar.md

 As the HEXONET system is a pre-paid system, you have to add funds to your account to be able to order products and services.
 For doing this login in to the HEXONET Control Panel [LIVE System](https://account.hexonet.net/).
 Click on your account name at the top right and then press the button `Add Funds`.
 If you need funds to be added to your [OT&E Account](https://account-ote.hexonet.net), let us know.

-## Known Issues
+## Known WHMCS Issues

-Find below some collection of incompatibilities of / with WHMCS.
+Find below some collection of topics related to Incompatibilities, Bugs, Requested Features and special Behavior of WHMCS worth to know.

 ### 1. Change of Registrant